 Germany's Colonial Ambition In the Philippines 1898

-Following the defeat of the Spanish fleet at the hands of Dewey's American squadron in Manila Bay, Berlin dispatched its "Ostasiatische Kreuzergeschwader" (East Asia Squadron) under the command of Admiral Otto von Diederichs to the Philippines, the instruction: to protect German interests, and if possible, seize a colonial concession in the Philippines.
+After the Spanish fleet's defeat by Dewey's American squadron in Manila Bay, Berlin dispatched its East Asia Squadron (Ostasiatische Kreuzergeschwader) under the command of Admiral Otto von Diederichs to the Philippines.
+The squadron's mission was to protect German interests and, if possible, secure a colonial concession in the Philippines.

-It took a while before von Diedrichs was able to assemble his fleet, but by mid-June 1898, the German squadron numbering to 5 ships (consisting of SMS Kaiser, SMS Irene, SMS Cormoran, SMS Kaiserin Augusta and SMS Prinzess Wilhelm) was at the entrance of Manila Bay, enough to post a serious challenge against the American fleet.
-This led Dewey to imposed a naval blockade not only against the Germans but also against the other foreign warships (of Great Britain, France, and Japan) lurking at Manila Bay.
-But the provoking actions and presence of the German fleet did not end there, the Germans violated Dewey’s blockade of Manila by bringing in a supply of flour to the trapped and beleaguered Spaniards and even treating the sick Spanish residents aboard the German vessels.
+It took some time for von Diederichs to assemble his fleet, but by mid-June 1898, the German squadron, consisting of five ships (SMS Kaiser, SMS Irene, SMS Cormoran, SMS Kaiserin Augusta, and SMS Prinzess Wilhelm), arrived at the entrance of Manila Bay, posing a serious challenge to the American fleet.
+In response, Dewey imposed a naval blockade not only against the Germans but also against other foreign warships from Great Britain, France, and Japan lurking in Manila Bay.
+The Germans continued to provoke by violating Dewey’s blockade, bringing in supplies to the trapped Spaniards, and treating sick Spanish residents aboard their vessels.

 Admiral Otto von Diedrichs (1843-1818).
 Commander of the "Ostasiatische Kreuzergeschwader" or East Asia Squadron that was sent to Manila Bay 1898 (Photo -"Das Bundesarchiv")